eBike Classes 101

 Class 1, Class 2, Class 3?
 Pedelec or throttle?
-If you’re brand-new to electric bikes, you may be wondering--what do all these classes even mean?!
+If you’re brand-new to electric bikes, you may be wondering–what do all these classes of e-bikes even mean?!
 Fear not, Team Gazelle is here to break it down.
 By the end of this post, you’ll be an eBike class expert!

-Class 1, Class 2, and Class 3 Electric Bikes
+Class 1 vs Class 2 vs Class 3 Electric Bikes

 In the United States, electric bikes are classified by the top speed a bike can reach with either a pedal-assist or throttle motor.
 Let’s start with pedal-assist bicycles.
 Also known as pedelecs, these bikes will only go if you pedal—no free rides here!
 There are two classes of pedelecs: Class 1 and Class 3.

 Class 1 electric bikes are pedal-assisted up to 20 mph.
 Bombing down a steep hill?
 You may surpass 20 mph thanks to momentum alone, but the motor assistance will cut out as soon as you reach 20 mph.
 In most states, the speed limit for multi-use paths is 15mph, so even though Class 1 electric bikes can go faster, riders must adhere to the posted speed limit.

 Class 3 electric bikes are pedal-assisted up to 28 mph.
 Similar to Class 1 electric bikes, once you reach the top speed, the motor will cease its assistance, and only kick back in once you drop under the maximum velocity.
 Class 3 electric bikes tend to have higher capacity batteries, measured in Wh (watt-hours), as well as more powerful motors, to support longer rides and often more demanding terrain.
 With these features, Class 3 electric bikes also tend to be a bit more expensive than Class 1 electric bikes.